MaistoV/UninaSoC/hw/xilinx/README.md

 ``` bash
 make load_binary bin_path=<path-to-bin> base_address=<value> JTAG_READBACK=<false|true>
 ```
-The default configuration load the bootrom.
+The default configuration loads the bootrom.
+> NOTE: this loading flow does not support C-extension yet.

 ## Directory Structure
 This tree is structured as follows: